Jewish meditation: Medieval era

 of Divine Providence", but only while they "meditate on God".
 He offers a parable that suggests that purely intellectual, private meditation is the highest form of worship.

 That chapter of the Guide (3:51) is dedicated to what Maimonides refers to as: "the worship peculiar to those who have apprehended the true realities".
 According to Maimonides, after acquiring the knowledge of the Divine, we should turn our awareness to Him, something that is usually accomplished in self-seclusion:It has thus been shown that it must be man's aim, after having acquired the knowledge of God, to deliver himself up to Him, and to have his heart constantly filled with longing after Him.
 He accomplishes this generally by seclusion and retirement.
 Every pious man should therefore seek retirement and seclusion, and should only in case of necessity associate with others.This practice includes love and longing for God, a subject Maimonides discusses in length at the beginning of his other great book, The Mishne Torah: What is the path [to attain] love and fear of Him?
 When a person contemplates His wondrous and great deeds and creations and appreciates His infinite wisdom that surpasses all comparison, he will immediately love, praise, and glorify [Him], yearning with tremendous desire to know [God's] great name.Abraham Maimonides, son of Moses Maimonides, also recommended private meditative practices that were designed to rid the mind of desires and allow for communion with God.
-Although scholars tend to perceive it as a Sufi inspired Jewish meditation, Maimoni himself testify that this practice was historically used by pious Jews and the Biblical prophets before them, while impling the Sufi's were the ones to be inspired by the Jewish tradition.
+Although scholars tend to perceive it as a Sufi inspired Jewish meditation, Maimoni himself testify that this practice was historically used by pious Jews and the Biblical prophets before them, while implying the Sufis were the ones to be inspired by the Jewish tradition.
 In his book, The Guide to Serving God, the chapter on Hitbodedut provides an elaborative meditative practice based on his father's teachings:"Inward retreat (Hitbodedut) is the complete focus of the heart.. to empty the heart and mind of all besides God and to fill and occupy them with Him.
 This is accomplished by totally or partially quieting the sensitive soul, detaching the appetitive (i.e. desiring) soul from the rest of one's worldly occupations and reorienting it toward God; filling the rational soul with God; and using the imaginative soul to assist the intelligence in its contemplation of Gods magnificent creations, which testify to their Creator: the majesty and awe of the sea, with its wondrous creatures, the rotation of the great celestial sphere, the nature of the stars, and such."